Do you have frozen shoulder?

 Nobody wants to receive the cold shoulder and feel purposely ignored, but the pain of bruised feelings is nothing compared to the physical pain that comes with frozen shoulder.

-If you find that doing daily tasks are difficult due to discomfort in your shoulder only to find that over time, the pain is getting worse, you might have what is called adhesive capsulitis, also known as “frozen shoulder.”
+If you find that doing daily tasks are difficult due to discomfort in your shoulder and over time, the pain is getting worse, you might have what is called adhesive capsulitis, also known as “frozen shoulder.”

 “It is one of the most un- or under-diagnosed conditions in all of shoulder patients I see on a weekly basis,” says Dr. Joseph Norris, an orthopedic surgeon at Advocate BroMenn Medical Center in Normal, Ill.